Antisine/Sir-Twot-the-Bot/README.md

 Username: Input your Twitter account username

-Password: Imput your Twitter account password
+Password: Input your Twitter account password

 Interval: Input the desired interval (system is in minutes)